-Staff and volunteers are informed that the Clinical Manager and the Volunteer Service Coordinators are the named members of the Womankind Team during the absence period of the Womankind CEO.
+• Staff and volunteers are informed that the Senior Volunteer Service Co-ordinator is the named member of the Womankind Team during the absence period of the Womankind's Safeguarding Leads.

 Womankind offers core services in which issues of confidentiality and adult safeguarding must be addressed.
 (See Information Sharing and Confidentiality Policy and Procedures).
 These include the telephone helpline, the befriending service and the clinical services which include individual therapy and counselling and psychotherapy groups.